ebceryan/Linea-Blockchain-User-Segmentation/README.md

 Comments:
 I used sql queries in Dune Analytics database to create a simple user dataset by hand as I am not able to import any csv files.
 You can check my dashboard to see where I created my dataset on "Linea LXP Wallet Stats" query. (https://dune.com/biksan/lxp-stats)
 Original data from linea blockchain contains more than million rows.
-That might be the reason I could not get real meaningful cluster distribution after elbow plot.
+For better results, bigger datasets may be helpful.
 I am looking for a real dataset enhance this project.

 ![Linea Dashboard](https://github.com/user-attachments/assets/f3dd41df-1eff-465b-8c2d-d6d4f5475c6c)